 Request a Free, Confidential Consultation About Your Unique Situation

 If you suffering from disability discrimination in the workplace, turn to us for legal help.
 We will listen to your unique situation and answer any legal questions you may have.
 Then, we can help you to understand your legal options and determine whether we can help you.
 Contact us at (310) 526-8152 or use our online contact form to tell us about your case.

 What Is Disability Discrimination in the Workplace and What Laws Protect Disabled Employees?

 Disability discrimination at work occurs when an employer treats a disabled employee unfavorably due to his or her disability.
-There are numerous laws in place that protect against disability discrimination.
-These laws include the American with Disabilities Act (ADA), the Rehabilitation Act, the Fair Employment and Housing Act (“FEHA”) and the Family Medical Leave Act.
+There are many laws in place that protect employees against disability discrimination.
 Employers that violate these laws may face legal consequences.
+These laws include:

 It is illegal for employers to discriminate against disabled workers when making employment decisions.
 This includes discriminating against disabled workers when hiring, firing and promoting workers.
 The law also prevents employers from denying disabled workers benefits or additional training.
 There are two basic kinds of employment discrimination, including:

 - Direct discrimination.
 This type of disability discrimination occurs when a disabled worker receives unfair treatment due to his or her disability.